Why Do We Crave Alcohol?

 You might have heard of dopamine, serotonin and endorphins.
 These are chemicals that make us feel good.

 They can come from everyday experiences.
-A walk on a beautiful day, spending time with someone you like, or even getting a promotion at work are all-natural reward boosters.
+A walk on a beautiful day, spending time with someone you like, or even getting a job promotion are all-natural reward boosters.

 The biggest impact might be one you haven’t heard of – GABA.